-1. A Scout, under the age of 21, who holds the First-Class rank and is registered as an active member of his troop may, with the approval of his unit leader, be nominated for election.

-2. To be eligible, a Scout must have completed at least 15 days and nights of camping under the auspices of the Boy Scouts of America during the 1-year period prior to the election.
+- 1. A Scout, under the age of 21, who holds the First-Class rank and is registered as an active member of their troop may, with the approval of their unit leader, be nominated for election. - 2.
+To be eligible, a Scout must have completed at least 15 days and nights of camping under the auspices of the Boy Scouts of America during the 1-year period prior to the election.
 The 15 days and nights must include one long-term camp (6 consecutive days and nights).
-The balance of camping must be overnight, weekend, or short-term camps.

-3. Adult leaders may be nominated by the Scoutmaster by filling out the appropriate form.
+The balance of camping must be overnight, weekend, or short-term camps. - 3.
+Adult leaders may be nominated by the Scoutmaster by filling out the appropriate form.
 No more than 2 adults may be nominated for every 3-youth elected, per the eligibility requirements in 2022.
 They must have completed the camping requirements, as well.

-Units in Westmoreland-Fayette Council may contact the 2023 Unit Elections Chairman, Nathan Snyder, to schedule an Order of the Arrow election.
-Please contact him by emailing at; t205ntsnyder@gmail.com
+Units in Westmoreland-Fayette Council may contact the 2024 Unit Elections Chairman, Jack Jeffries, to schedule an Order of the Arrow election.
+Please contact him by email at: keithjeffries72@gmail.com, remember to follow YPT when contacting!